MicrosoftDocs/azure-devops-docs/docs/manual-test/getting-started/create-test-cases.md

    ![On the test suite shortcut menu, choose Assign testers to run all tests](_img/create-test-cases/AssignMultipleTesters.png)

-   After you select the testers, you can email them so they know the tests are ready for them to run.
+1. After you select the testers, email them so they know the tests are ready for them to run.
 (You just need [Basic access](https://www.visualstudio.com/products/visual-studio-online-Basic-vs) to run tests from VSTS.)